GPlates/GPlates/doc-python-api/sample-code/pygplates_split_isochron_into_ridges_and_transforms.rst

    R(0 \rightarrow t_{to},P_{A} \rightarrow P_{M}) = R(0 \rightarrow t_{to},P_{A} \rightarrow P_{F}) \times R(t_{from} \rightarrow t_{to},P_{F} \rightarrow P_{M}) \times R(0 \rightarrow t_{from},P_{F} \rightarrow P_{M})

-Using the approach in :ref:`pygplates_foundations_composing_finite_rotations` we can write the transformation of a present day geometry on moving plate :math:`P_{M}` to time :math:`t_{to}` via the stage pole reference frame:
+Using the approach in :ref:`pygplates_primer_composing_finite_rotations` we can write the transformation of a present day geometry on moving plate :math:`P_{M}` to time :math:`t_{to}` via the stage pole reference frame:

 .. math::